kel-z/HSR-Data/README.md

 3. **Characters**: A dictionary where each key is a character name and the values are dictionaries that hold information about the character's eidolon level modifiers and how much `e3` or `e5` increases the character's `basic`, `skill`, `ult`, or `talent` level.

+[game_data_verbose.json](output/game_data_verbose.json) contains more information about each item.

-The code is structured to be run from the root directory with the `python src/main.py` command, which outputs the processed game data JSON to the `output/` directory.
+The code is structured to be run from the root directory with `python src/main.py`, which outputs the processed game data JSON to the `output/` directory.

 ## Mini icons